dreamonkey/responsive-image-plugin/article.md

 How do this stuff interact with the cache system?
 The cache is accessible via `compiler.cache` and similar properties.

 We can enhance reporting for each step, eg. with https://webpack.js.org/api/plugins/#reporting-progress

+How do `compilation.codeGenerationResults.getSource()` work?
+Can it be used to avoid rebuilding the whole module?
+What's the correct way to access a module source?

+`module.getSourceTypes().has('javascript')` is this the correct way to filter out all modules without an actual source?

 ## Breaking changes/migration